ry-gr/covert-radio/README.md

 10. Now placing in the components is fairly easy, one thing to note is to plug in the RTL SDR 4 before putting in the dock, and sliding them in together so they fit well otherwise they will not fit.

-11. Any spots where there is a cut in the cardboard for a cable as shown in the 3d model where there is paper interfering, by cutting with a razor horizontally on the back of the paper where the cable needs to go, it can be slotted in easily.
+11. Any spots where there is a cut in the cardboard for a cable as shown in the 3d model but there is paper interfering this can be solved by cutting with a razor horizontally on the back of the paper where the cable needs to go.
+Then it can be slotted in easily.

 12. When all is done plug in your power cable to the Pi and Battery, wait for it to boot for a few seconds then browse to the PI's IP address on your browser of choice and enjoy surfing the waterfall!